loopbackio/loopback-next/docs/site/Application.md

 ```

 In the above example, the two server instances would be bound to the Application
-context under the keys `servers.public`, and `servers.private` respectively.
+context under the keys `servers.public` and `servers.private`, respectively.

 ### Constructor configuration